Vision Statement:

 7:00 – 9:30; Fire Station 81 Meeting Room, 22225 SE 231st St, Maple Valley; Also virtually via Zoom.

-Multiple rural organizations collaborate to provide residents a voice with their “local” government, King County.
+Multiple unincorporated area organizations collaborate to provide residents a voice with their “local” government, King County.

-The GMVUAC’s Regional Coordinator serves as the Coordinator.
+Currently, the GMVUAC’s Regional Coordinator serves as the Joint Team’s Coordinator.

 Drop us a line